RenderKit/ospray/README.md

 dependencies (such as GUI libraries) may not be available on compute nodes.

-Running an application with the "distributed" device
+Running an Application with the "distributed" Device
 ----------------------------------------------------

 Applications using the new distributed device should initialize OSPRay